niteesh1215/minervafrontend/README.md

 assignment project minerva

-## please change the ip address constants.dart file according to the wifi to which you're connect
+## please change the ip address in the constants.dart file according to the wifi to which you're connect

 'http://192.168.0.222:3000/api/v1'; (ip address will be different in your case)